Site iconSite icon SAG Infotech Official Tax Blog Upto 20% Off on All Software

 Leasing of Aircraft

-Under financing lease agreement of Aircraft, Service Tax was chargeable only on 10% of lease rental value.
-Means there was 90% abatement in Leasing of Aircraft and under the operating lease agreement, previously custom duty was not leviable.
-In the starting phase Under GST, cost of aircraft import under lease had increased as GST @ 5% is chargeable.
-But, after considering the fact that leasing reduces the cost of airline operations, Revenue Department has pegged the IGST levy as ‘nil’ on aircraft imported on the lease.
+In the starting phase under GST, the cost of aircraft import under lease had increased as GST @ 5% is chargeable.
+But, because leasing reduces the cost of airline operations, the Revenue Department has pegged the IGST levy as ‘nil’ on aircraft imported on lease.

 Repair and Maintenance

-Import of Aircraft and its spare parts
+Import of Aircraft and their spare parts

 Compliance Cost